 Contributed by Nikki & Michelle| Follow them on Cheeky Passports and Facebook

-Best islands in Philippines: Think diving and surfing adventures
+Best islands in the Philippines: Think diving and surfing adventures

-The island has about 4000 locals, all ready with a friendly smile on their faces.
+The island has about 4000 locals, with a friendly smile on their faces.
 No cars on the island truly promises a getaway-from-it-all feel.
-It is a diver’s paradise.
+Malapascua is a diver’s paradise.
 One of the few places in the world where it is easy to spot thresher sharks!
-I saw a huge variety of beautiful corals, colourful fish, thresher and white-tip reef sharks, crabs and macro life.
+I saw a huge variety of beautiful corals, colorful fish, thresher and white-tip reef sharks, crabs, and macro life.

 Contributed by Shweta| Follow me on Zest In A Tote and Facebook